 Whatever happened to '90s stars Dean Cain, Tori Spelling, and Lacey Chabert?
 All three actors are still actively working in show business and are just a few famous people who do Hallmark shows and movies.
 People harbor a lot of preconceived notions about Hallmark's made-for-television movies, from “They’re too cheesy” to “They’re basically the same story over and over again.”
 You may be surprised to know that those movies are actually doing well.
 In fact, in 2016, only one entertainment network in the top 15 had an increase in ratings of double digits, and that was the Hallmark Channel.
 It saw an impressive 10% spike.

 What is it that draws viewers to these made-for-TV movies?
 Whatever it is, Hallmark has created a formula so successful that the company has expanded its number of releases and produced 90 new TV movies for 2017, with over a third being just Christmas movies.
 All those movies need actors, and a good handful of them are actually former '90s stars you may be surprised to see.
 Check out these popular actors who now do TV movies in the list below.
-But don’t judge - these actors are making a great living and extending their show business career, all while entertaining millions of happy television viewers.
+But don’t judge - these Hallmark actors and actresses are making a great living and extending their show business career, all while entertaining millions of happy television viewers.

 You probably know Candace Cameron-Bure best for her stint as DJ Tanner on Full House.
 The actress appeared on the hit comedy for eight seasons and reprised her role in the Netflix sequel Fuller House in 2016.
 Between her gigs as the oldest Tanner girl, Candace has appeared in numerous made-for-television movies, including Hallmark's Christmas Under Wraps and Let It Snow.